 I was arrested while on vacation in Orlando.
 What can I do?

-I heard I could be arrested for having prescription drugs in my system
+Can I be arrested for prescription drugs in Florida?

 Yes.
 In many cases of DUI and drugs, the arrestees were actually arrested for having prescription drugs in their system.
 Even if the drugs were properly prescribed and the individual was taking them properly, an officer or judge could still determine that the drugs were the reason for the reckless driving, accident, etc. DUI involving prescription drug arrests are typically founded on urine test evidence.